jayshozie/ceng240/notes4newbies/W03-intro-to-python.md

 comparisons in between items, meaning that if the sort fails at any point, then your list may be jumbled up.

-Let's see what those keyword argumenst do.
+Let's see what those keyword arguments do.

 ```python
 # Maybe you want to reverse the order of the list